vectordotdev/helm-charts/charts/vector/docs/quickstart.md

 helm version
 ```

-Ensure you have both the Datadog and Vector charts, and they are up to date.
+Ensure you have both the Datadog and Vector charts, and they are up-to-date.

 ```bash
 helm repo add datadog https://helm.datadoghq.com